pedrolacerda/org-level-environments/README.md

 This project is a GitHub App built with [Probot](https://github.com/probot/probot) that sets default environments for all repositories in an organization.

+For every new repo created, the App will create environments associated with its name pattern, simulating org-level environments.

+### Relevant notes on the App behavior

+- All the users and teams listed as reviewers will gain `write` access to the repo
+- Secrets won't be created in the environment, instead, org-level secrets will gain access to the repo (#2)
+- The App works for repos created after the App is installed.
+It doesn't work backwards to apply the role for existing repos (#4)
+- Users and teams are not case-sensitive.
+If they don't exist in the org, they won't be created, the entry is skipped instead.

 ## Setup

+### Configuration

+Create a `.github-private` repo within your organization.
+This repo should have a `org-environments.yml` file in the root.
+Check the `org-environments.yml.example` to check the pattern to be used.

 ```sh
 # Install dependencies